CertifaiAI/data-science-fundamentals/day_4/Installation.md

 ![image](./assets/Installation/Install_pgAdmin_Ubuntu_03.png)

-## 4.0 Connect to PostgreSQL local database
+## 4.0 Connect to PostgreSQL local database server
-This guide will show you how to connect to the database in different methods.
+This guide will show you how to connect to the database server in different methods.

-Before connecting to the local database, you need to make sure that the PostgreSQL service is running.
+Before connecting to the local database server, you need to make sure that the PostgreSQL service is running.

 Step 1: Check service status.